rdfhdt/hdt-cpp/README.md

 Sometimes, the above instructions do not result in a working HDT installation.
 This section enumerates common issues and their workaround.

-#### My version of Serd is too old

-Sometimes the version of Serd that is distributed by package managers is too old.
-In that case, Serd can also be built manually: see https://github.com/drobilla/serd for the installation instructions.

 #### `./configure` cannot find Serd